 Campus Address: Classroom Building A301

-Dr. Rivera joined the Department of Political Science and Public Administration in the Spring 2016 semester as a Lecturer and started his tenure-track line in September 2016.
-He is a Founder's Fellow of the American Society for Public Administration (ASPA) and a Minority Fellow of the American Political Science Association (APSA).
-Currently, he serves as a member of the executive board for ASPA's Section on Emergency and Crisis Management (SECM).
+Dr. Rivera joined the Department of Political Science and Public Administration in the Spring 2016 semester.
+He is a Founders Fellow (2016) of the American Society for Public Administration (ASPA) and a Minority Fellow (2009/2010) of the American Political Science Association (APSA).
+Rivera currenlty serves as an active member of the executive board for ASPA's Section on Emergency and Crisis Management (SECM).

 Ph.D. in Public Affairs, Rutgers University (2016)

 Specialization: Community Development

 BA, Rowan University (2006)

 Major: History; Minor: Political Science

 Rivera, Jason D. (Ed.).
 (2021).
 Disaster and Emergency Management Methods: Social Science Approaches in Application.
 New York, NY: Routledge.

 Nickels, Ashley E. and Jason D. Rivera (Eds.).
 (2018).
 Community Development and Public Administration Theory: Promoting Democratic Principles to Improve Communities.
 New York, NY: Routledge.

 Miller, DeMond S. and Jason D. Rivera (Eds.).
 (2011).
 Comparative Emergency Management: Examining Global and Regional Responses to Disasters.
 Boca Raton, FL: CRC Press.